mocchaust64/token-extensions-boost/README.md

 - **Interest-Bearing**: Create tokens that accrue interest over time
 - **Multiple Extensions**: Create tokens with multiple extensions at once, including metadata

+## Core Token Features

+The base Token class now provides the following core functionality:

+- **Transfer**: Transfer tokens between accounts with decimal checking
+- **Burn**: Burn tokens from an account
+- **Account Management**: Create or get token accounts easily

+These core features work with all token extensions.

 ## Simplified Token Creation

 We've improved the token creation process with new streamlined methods: